 - i.
 The permittee shall collect a minimum of three flow-weighted composite samples from the outfall(s) listed at Item 1.a above. - ii.
 The permittee shall collect second and third composite samples for use during 24-hour renewals of each dilution concentration for each test.
 The permittee must collect the composite samples such that the effluent samples are representative of any periodic episode of chlorination, biocide usage or other potentially toxic substance discharged on an intermittent basis. - iii.
 The permittee must collect the composite samples so that the maximum holding time for any effluent sample shall not exceed 72 hours.
 The permittee must have initiated the toxicity test within 36 hours after the collection of the last portion of the first composite sample.
 Samples shall be chilled to 6 degrees Centigrade during collection, shipping, and/or storage. - iv.
-If the flow from the outfall(s) being tested ceases during the collection of effluent samples, the requirements for the minimum number of effluent samples, the minimum number of effluent portions and the sample holding time are waived during that sampling period.
-However, the permittee must collect an effluent composite sample volume during the period of discharge that is sufficient to complete the required toxicity tests with daily renewal of effluent.
-When possible, the effluent samples used for the toxicity tests shall be collected on separate days if the discharge occurs over multiple days.
-The effluent composite sample collection duration and the static renewal protocol associated with the abbreviated sample collection must be documented in the full report required in Item 4 of this section. - v.
-MULTIPLE OUTFALLS: If the provisions of this section are applicable to multiple outfalls, the permittee shall combine the composite effluent samples in proportion to the average flow from the outfalls listed in item 1.a. above for the day the sample was collected.
-The permittee shall perform the toxicity test on the flow-weighted composite of the outfall samples.
+MULTIPLE OUTFALLS: The provisions of this section are applicable to multiple outfalls.
+If a sample is being collected at a time when both outfalls are discharging, the permittee has the option to combine the composite effluent samples in proportion to the average flow from outfalls 001 and 002 and conduct one WET test.
+The permittee shall perform the toxicity test on the flow-weighted composite of the outfall samples, utilizing the critical dilution and dilution series for Outfall 002, plus one additional concentration of 64%.
+Results should be reported for both outfalls in the DMR.